Exploring Blockchain Applications Beyond Cryptocurrencies

 Be The First to Know About The Latest Scholarships.
 You Can Contact Us Via Facebook to inquire about Scholarships.

-What is Blockchain?
+What is Blockchain Technology?

-Blockchain is a decentralized, distributed ledger technology (DLT) that records transactions across multiple nodes (computers) in a secure and immutable manner.
-Unlike traditional centralized databases, blockchain operates on a peer-to-peer network, eliminating intermediaries and reducing the risk of fraud.
-Each transaction is stored in a block, linked to previous blocks, forming an unchangeable chain of records.
-The key attributes of blockchain include:
+At its core, blockchain is a decentralized and distributed ledger technology (DLT) that records transactions across multiple computers, creating a secure and transparent system for data storage.
+Unlike traditional systems that rely on centralized authorities, blockchain operates in a peer-to-peer network, enabling participants to verify transactions without intermediaries.
+Each transaction is recorded in a “block” and linked to the previous block, forming a permanent, unalterable chain of records.

-• Immutability: Once recorded, data cannot be altered or deleted.
+• Immutability: Once recorded, data cannot be altered or erased, guaranteeing data integrity.

 Unexpected Applications of Blockchain Technology